mohebifar/mohebifar.ir/_posts/2014-02-15-parsing-smiles-with-razi.markdown

     Molecule mol = sr.get();

 Now use descriptors to test it.
-By now `com.razi.descriptor.molecular.CountDescriptor` is available to count some basic informations of a molecule.
+By now `com.razi.descriptor.molecular.CountDescriptor` is available to get some basic countable informations of a molecule.

     cd.countAtoms(); // Number of all atoms
     cd.countBonds(); // Number of all bonds